 Strangely, it is very uncommon for people to request a guide for a hike to the highest point of the island.
 There are several hikes from Ambarita and Tomok, but none of the usual routes actual goes close to the highest point of the island.
 Whereas much of Samosir island is deforested, a reasonable amount of forest remains on the flat summit ridge.
 This means that views are limited at the very top but there are some excellent views over the lake on the route up into the hills.

-Farm tracks criss-cross the island but they are so bumpy that you would need either a farm vehicle or – better still – a brave ojek driver!
+Farm tracks criss-cross the island but they are so bumpy that you would need either a sturdy farm vehicle such as a truck or – better still – a brave ojek driver!
 You can reach the top of the island in about one and a half hours from Tuk Tuk by ojek – the route leads on good quality roads through the messy market area of Tomok and then up into the hills, past a lovely viewpoint over the lake, a waterfall before reaching close to the top of the ridge.
-At a signpost near a farm you need to take a right turn along the bumpy farm track for about 7km.
+At the crest of the ridge you need to take a sharp right turn (1,560m) off the main road and along the bumpy stone farm track for about 7km.
+If in doubt, ask for Siulak Hosa.
+Once on this main stone track, head straight or stay right (do not take either of the two left turns near the beginning).
 Once in the forest there are only limited views but the forest is reasonably pleasant.

-Bagging information by Daniel Quinn
+Bagging information by Daniel Quinn (updated May 2017)

 For a high quality PDF version of this and other trail maps, please download from our Trail Maps page.